themassiveone/themassiveone/README.md

-# About me

-Hey there, welcome to my profile 👋
+# Hey there 👋, welcome to my profile, here is what I do:

-## Here are some of my interests:
-- Open Source Collaboration 🤝
-- Software Architecture 🏗️
-- Homelab 🔌
-- CI/CD & Automation 🤖
-- Game Development 🎮

 ## Software Engineering
 - C#/.NET (MVC, MVVM, EntityFramework, NSubstitude, MassTransit, Serilog, Unity, Godot)